ugo-emekauwa/ucspe-ucsm-restore/README.md

 # UCSPE Restart and Restore
 The Microsoft PowerShell script named **ucspe-ucsm-restore.ps1** provided in this repository enables automating the restart of a Cisco UCS Platform Emulator (UCSPE) and then restoring the UCS Manager configuration.
-This can be useful for scenarios that require resetting the Cisco UCSPE to a known good state after being used for testing, training or development on UCS Manager.
+This can be useful for scenarios that require resetting the Cisco UCSPE to a known good state after being used for testing, training, demonstrations or development on UCS Manager.

 ## Prerequisites:
 1. Microsoft Windows PowerShell 5 or above.
-Earlier versions of PowerShell may be supported if the Cisco UCS PowerTool Suite is pre-installed.)
+Earlier versions of PowerShell may be supported if the Cisco UCS PowerTool Suite is pre-installed.
 2. A running Cisco UCSPE virtual machine accessible over your network.
 More information and downloads for the Cisco UCSPE can be found [here](https://community.cisco.com/t5/unified-computing-system/ucs-platform-emulator-downloads/ta-p/3648177).
 3. A saved UCS Manager configuration backup file from the targeted UCSPE in an accessible storage location.
 2. [_Optional_] The Cisco UCS PowerTool Suite, available [here](https://software.cisco.com/download/home/286305108/type/284574017/release).
 If the Cisco UCS PowerTool Suite is not pre-installed, the Cisco.UCSManager PowerShell module will be automatically installed when running **ucspe-ucsm-restore.ps1**.